 If you’re looking for something different, there are alternative exercise bike options for home workouts.
 Some of these bikes are less expensive, and others provide features not offered on either Peloton bike.

-When selecting a stationary bike, you can check the available features carefully and look for a product that suits your height, weight, budget, and exercise goals.
+When selecting a stationary bike, you can check the available features carefully and look for a product that suits your:

 Last medically reviewed on April 20, 2023